minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 ```

 Note that in the controller we are using `get_product_with_tags!` and in the
-context we inserted a line to `put_assoc` similar to the `create_product`
+context, we inserted a line to `put_assoc` similar to the `create_product`
 function which does the same things as `create_product`.

 Astute readers will observe that our create and update product implementation
-doesn't rollback newly created tags in the case a product insertion or updation
+doesn't rollback newly created tags, when `create_product` or `update_product`
 fails.
-Let us add this and wrap our post!
+Let us handle this case and wrap our post!

-Ecto provides `Ecto.Multi` to allow easy transaction handling.
-This just needs
+Ecto provides `Ecto.Multi` to allow easy database transaction handling.
+This
-changes to our context and our view like so:
+just needs changes to our context and our view like so:

 ```elixir
 defmodule ProductTagsDemo.Core do